 adicionar linha do meio dia solar

 Figure 1.7: Density estimate of daily activity patterns of tuco-tucos’ behavioral states.
 Solid lines indicate the Gaussian kernel density estimates.
-Light-colored bars show observed distribution of each beavioral state occurance.
-Rug lines above the x-axis shows individual occurances.
+Light-colored bars show observed distribution of each behavioral state occurrence.
+Rug lines above the x-axis shows individual occurrences.
 Dotted vertical lines show time of civil twilights.
 High Activity State shows a diurnal pattern independent of the time of the year.
-Medium Activty State shows no daily pattern.
+Medium Activity State shows no daily pattern.
 Light Exposure shows a diurnal rhythm that changes according to the season.

 1.3.5 Diurnality

 Only the High Activity State behavior is predominately diurnal.
-The average diurnality for the High Activity State is higher than 70% for all seasons (Table @ref:(tab:table-mean-time-in-state)).
+The average diurnality index for the High Activity State is higher than 70% for all seasons (Table @ref:(tab:table-mean-time-in-state)).
 Medium Activity is evenly spread out along the 24h with a diurnality that ranges from 50% in March to 56% in July and February (Table @ref:(tab:table-mean-time-in-state)).
 The Rest State is predominantly nocturnal with Diurnality lower than 38% for all season.
 An ANOVA test show no difference in the mean diurnality between Months for each state (Figure 1.8.

-Figure 1.8: Distriution of each state’s diurnality.
-Only the High Activity State is predominatly diurnal.
-High Activity State had a average diurnality greater than 70% for all season.
+Figure 1.8: Distribution of each state’s diurnality index.
+Only the High Activity State is predominantly diurnal.
+High Activity State had an average diurnality greater than 70% across all seasons.

 2 Rhythmicity